Aconitine: Metabolism

 Selective inhibitors were used to determine the involved CYPs in the aconitine metabolism.
 The results indicate that aconitine was mainly metabolized by CYP3A4, 3A5 and 2D6.
 CYP2C8 and 2C9 had a minor role to the aconitine metabolism, whereas CYP1A2, 2E1 and 2C19 did not produce any aconitine metabolites at all.
 The proposed metabolic pathways of aconitine in human liver microsomes and the CYPs involved to it are summarized in the table above.

 Uses

 Aconitine was previously used as an antipyretic and analgesic and still has some limited application in herbal medicine, although the narrow therapeutic index makes calculating appropriate dosage difficult.

+In Ming China, iron tools with aconitine residue from the tomb of a doctor named Xia Quan (1348–1411 CE) suggests the use of wolfsbane as anesthetic.
 Aconitine is also present in Yunnan Baiyao, a proprietary traditional Chinese medicine.

 Toxicity

 Consuming as little as 2 milligrams of pure aconitine or 1 gram of the plant itself may cause death by paralyzing respiratory or heart functions.
 Toxicity may occur through the skin; even touching the flowers can numb finger tips.

 The toxic effects of aconitine have been tested in a variety of animals, including mammals (dog, cat, guinea pig, mouse, rat and rabbit), frogs and pigeons.
 Depending on the route of exposure, the observed toxic effects were local anesthetic effect, diarrhea, convulsions, arrhythmias or death.
 According to a review of different reports of aconite poisoning in humans, the following clinical features were observed: